Dec 1, 2025

 • Facial data used for face recognition

-• Detailed operational data of vehicles
+• Detailed operation data of vehicles

-• Data relating to healthcare and medicine
+• Data related to medical and healthcare

-3. Reduction of Communication Costs
+3. Reduction of communication costs

 • Numerous sensors installed in factories, warehouses, and buildings

-• Smart cities and infrastructure monitoring
+• Smart Cities and Infrastructure Monitoring

-Conclusion: The ‘Best of Both Worlds’ of Cloud and Edge AI
+Conclusion: The Future of AI is Combining the Best of Cloud and Edge

 To summarize the points:

-• The reasons for its increasing attention are
+• Reasons for its attention are